anneglienke/challenge_DE_Germany_2022Q1/README.md

 ### Python script

 Because this data is aggregated by 'timestamp', I chose to create a validation function to check if there are any null or empty timestamps before loading the data.
 I also decided to check the field 'count'.
-This field is supposed to return the number of sentiments analyzed in a specific window.
+This field is supposed to return the number of sentiments analyzed in a specific window of time.
 So if its value is equal to or lower than 0, the rest of the fields should contain invalid data.

 There are only one new field added in this step:
 - 'datetime' - added to the Push Message because I was unable to convert 'timestamp' to a date/timestamp type with SQL.
-This happened due to the type attributed to it by Glue (string).
+This happened due to the type attributed to 'timestamp' by Glue (string).
 I decided to keep the orinigal field for debug purposes, since it's more precise.

 In the Push Message, I chose to sequence the data using current datetime because.....

 ### Queries

-When loading the data to S3, Stitch adds new fields to the data that cause duplications: '_sdc_batched_at', '_sdc_received_at'.
-This was handled with the inner join in the queries.
-The join considers only the maximum '_sdc_batched_at' for each 'timestamp'.
+When loading the data to S3, Stitch adds new fields that cause duplications: '_sdc_batched_at', '_sdc_received_at'.
+This was handled doing an inner join that considers only the maximum '_sdc_batched_at' for each 'timestamp'.

 Two validation queries were created in order to make sure there was no duplicated, empty or null 'timestamps'.